 Alison Plowden wrote many books only four that touched upon the English revolution.
 This was a shame because the subject was and still dominated by the male historian.

 Plowden writes in an engaging and thoughtful way.
 She once described herself as being "in the fortunate position of having been able to turn my hobby into a profession".
 "There must be thousands of women doing unsatisfying jobs who have a private interest or talent which could be turned to full-time and financial advantage… I do wish more of them would have a go."

 The book is well researched, and she makes good use of primary sources such as diaries of some leading figures of the revolution.
-Her books are extremely popular, leading one writer to say on one of her books on the Elizabethan period “Where Alison Plowden excels, is in shrewdly stressing how Elizabeth appreciated the dangers of sexual desire; the general reader will find it wholly informative and very entertaining.”
+Her books are prevalent, leading one writer to say on one of her books on the Elizabethan period “Where Alison Plowden excels, is in shrewdly stressing how Elizabeth appreciated the dangers of sexual desire; the general reader will find it wholly informative and very entertaining.”

-She followed up with the book I intend to review at a later date Women All on Fire.
+She followed up with the book Women All on Fire.
 This is a strong book in many ways.
 It is a valuable study of the women who played a significant political and social on both sides of the Civil War.

 While she had every right to write a book which mostly stems from a conservative and bordering of royalist historiography In a Free Republic – Life in Cromwell’s England, it does tend to be heavily critical of Cromwell's Republic.
 While it has been portrayed as looking at the reality of life in Cromwell’s England, it tends to be a little one-sided.
 In fact, it’s not so much what she writes it is what she chooses to leave out.

 In A Free Republic does offer a revealing insight into everyday life during the interregnum, from 1649 to 1660.
 She makes heavy use of primary sources, particularly memoirs, diaries of the social commentator Samuel Pepys, letters, newspapers and state papers.